Skip to main content

 This strategy includes proposed works to the following facilities.
 These works may include upgrades and renewal works to existing facilities and the construction of new facilities and infrastructure.

-The aim of this strategy is to balance the needs and wants of the community, time and budgetary constraints, and the challenges that come with our evolving and growing population.
+The aim of this strategy was to balance the needs and wants of the entire community, time and budget constraints, and the challenges that came with our evolving and growing population.

-The extended consultation period for public feedback is open from 10 December 2025 to 30 April 2026.
+The extended consultation period for public feedback closed on 30 April 2026.

 Contact Us